Performance analysis of downlink MIMO-NOMA systems over Weibull fading channels: System Model

 \section{System Model}

-A downlink NOMA-MIMO system with a single transmitter node $T$ and multiple receiving users $R_l$ ($l \in \left\{1,2,\hdots,U \right\}$) is considered, as shown in Fig.~\ref{fig:sys-model}.
+A downlink MU-MIMO-NOMA system with a single transmitter node $T$ and multiple receiving users $R_l$ ($l \in \left\{1,2,\hdots,U \right\}$) is considered, as shown in Fig.~\ref{fig:sys-model}.
 The transmitter and receiving nodes are equipped with $M$ and $N$ antennas, respectively.

 Based on NOMA principle, $T$ simultaneously serves the multiple users over the same time and frequency resources.
 Users with poor channel conditions are allocated with high power coefficients, and vice-versa.
 The complex channel coefficient between the $m$-th transmitting antenna and the $n$-th receiving antenna of the $l$-th user is denoted by $h_{l,n,m}$.
 Herein, we assume that the envelope of each channel coefficient (i.e., $|h_{l,n,m}|$) follows a Weibull distribution with shape and scale parameters $k$ and $\lambda$, respectively.
 Also, we assume that all channels experience i.i.d. fading and that perfect SIC is implemented to decode the superimposed signals \cite{2014sic}.
 Without loss of generality, we assume that $|h_{U,n,m}| \leq ... \leq |h_{l,n,m}| \leq ... \leq |h_{1,n,m}|$.\footnote{The decoding order of SIC is given by the channel ordering \cite{noma-power-allocation}.} Accordingly, the users' power allocation coefficients can be sorted as $\beta_U \geq ... \geq \beta_l \geq ... \geq \beta_1$, obeying $\sum_{j=1}^{U} \beta_j = 1$.